Case study 2

 A process mapped before a single screen was designed.

-The Business Analyst was with me throughout all discovery and research phases, building BA backlogs and work analysis in parallel with the design research rather than sequentially.
+The Business Analyst was with me throughout discovery and research, building BA backlogs and work analysis in parallel with design research rather than sequentially.
 This kept both streams moving together and ensured findings informed the work from day one.

-I led SME interviews to understand how scenario planning actually worked across the organisation.
-The process operated across three stages.
-Scenario pre-development, Scenario development and Scenario testing and use.
+I led SME interviews to understand how scenario planning worked across the organisation.
+The process operated across three stages: Scenario pre-development, Scenario development and Scenario testing and use.
 The MVP scope was defined to cover the first two stages.

 That decision was not arbitrary.
 The scenario planning process had a natural upstream sequence.
 Stage one established the foundation of drivers, factors and research data that everything in stage two depended on.
 Without it, the analysis and scenario generation could not begin.
-I mapped the full end-to-end process and validated the logic with practitioners across global regions.
-We recommended prioritising stage one as the first deliverable to the senior stakeholders and product owners who had initiated the project.
-They agreed.
+I mapped the full end-to-end process, validated the logic with practitioners across global regions and recommended prioritising stage one as the first deliverable.
+The senior stakeholders and product owners agreed.
 The scope followed the shape of the real-world process.

-I also conducted 1:1 interviews with Foresight practitioners across Australia, the UK and the US.
-The goal was to validate the process, map the workflow, identify pain points, define the MVP scope and gather functional and business requirements.
-Market research ran alongside this to understand what global competitors were already offering.
-Research was not a single upfront phase.
-It continued from product definition through to the end of solution design.
+I also conducted 1:1 interviews with Foresight practitioners across Australia, the UK and the US to validate the workflow, identify pain points and gather functional and business requirements.
+Market research ran alongside this.
+Research continued from product definition through to the end of solution design.

 Current state user journey map